-The cage crinoline was revived in the 1880’s to support the excessive bustles in fashion at the time, hoops would cross over one another to support the weight of fabric.
+The cage crinoline was revived in the 1880s to support the excessive bustles in fashion at the time, hoops would cross over one another to support the weight of the fabric.
 They were known as lobster pots because they so much resembled lobster cages.

 New World Versions:

-During WW1 the crinoline took to the streets again, in full mid-calf length skirts with layered petticoats.
+During WWI the crinoline took to the streets again, in full mid-calf length skirts with layered petticoats.
 It was considered patriotic to dress your best for men returning from war.
-The fashion continued through the 1920’s and, in the 1930’s, just before WW2, the hooped skirt returned.
+The fashion continued through the 1920s and, in the 1930s, just before WW2, the hooped skirt returned.
 Queen Elizabeth really brought the fashion back.
-The bell shaped, mid calf crinoline was her nighttime and daytime look.
+The bell-shaped, mid-calf crinoline was her nighttime and daytime look.

 After the war, Christian Dior marketed the crinoline in the 1940s, although not the steel hooped version but the nylon net variety.
 Crinolines were massive with the Rockabilly movement of the ’50s (Greece: the movie, we all remember those iconic polka-dot dresses).
 Now, in 2016, Rockabilly style can be seen on the streets again in full form.

 Crinolines, if you ask me, are a fashion that will keep on coming back one way or another.
 They are a way to enhance any silhouette and make a wedding, prom, or ball gown just that extra bit more special.
 When you think ‘fairytale', more often than not, what you should be thinking is ‘crinoline'.